3 minute read

 Let’s face the truth: there are no perfect people, and even if there were any, we would hate their guts.
 Do you feel irritated when someone constantly tries to seem perfect?
-I do, a lot!

-In fact, we know that when someone or something seems too good to be true it probably isn’t; and if someone constantly ties to expose an impeccable image from the outside, inside there must be something truly rotten.
+In fact, we know that when someone or something seems too good to be true… it probably is; and if someone constantly tries to expose an impeccable image from the outside, we are afraid that inside there must be something truly rotten.

 We realize that perfection is unnatural and in the rare cases when we believe that someone or something is perfect, we are either being manipulated or we deceive ourselves.

 This is actually a good thing.
 Especially when you finally realize that there is no such thing as a job perfectly done.
 Once we free ourselves from this illusion, we can leave it to the world to decide if our little cracks are deal-breakers or not in every specific situation (job, relationship, etc.).

 Take for example the Pratfall effect – it was discovered by the social psychologist Elliot Aronson in 1966 at the University of Minnesota where he was conducting an experiment on likability.
 The psychologist found out that people sympathize most with competent individuals who sometimes make mistakes, admit those mistakes, and move on.
 For the purpose of the experiment, Aronson measured the likability of two people who competed in a game.
 One of them wasn’t very competent and answered about 30% of the questions right; the other one, responded correctly to 92% of the questions.
 Needless to say, people sympathized more with the more competent figure, but not really that much more.
 What happens when the competent person (as part of the experiment) spills his cup of coffee, though?
 People LOVE him!
 His likability goes trough the roof.